eruizdechavez/miles/README.md

 A web application scaffold based on AngularJS and some common libraries like Express and Browserify.

+You can see a live example at [angularify.erickruizdechavez.com](http://angularify.erickruizdechavez.com).

 How to use it
 -------------